← Back to Insights

 They don't need hand-holding, so they don't get check-ins.
 They deliver consistently, so they stop getting challenged.
 They are trusted to handle more, so they quietly absorb the workload that others can't manage, until the weight becomes unsustainable.

-Burnout among high performers is a particular risk in 2025.
+Burnout among high performers is a particular risk in 2026.
 As The Encompass Group notes, the chronic overload that comes with being the go-to person in an organization is one of the primary drivers of departure among exactly the people companies most need to keep.
+The pattern is consistent: high performers get more work, not more support.
+They get more responsibility, not more recognition.
+And eventually, they get a better offer somewhere else, which they accept not because of the money, but because of what it represents: an organization that noticed them before they were already leaving.

 What actually retains them

 Real career development.
 Over 93% of workers say they would stay longer at an organization that invests in their growth, according to research from Solvo Global.
 For high performers, development is not a perk.
 It is a basic expectation.
-When it isn't there, they find it somewhere else.
+They want to know where they are going, what the next role looks like, what capabilities they are being developed for, and whether the organization has a genuine plan for them.
+When that clarity isn't there, they create it themselves by looking elsewhere.
+We explored what effective development at scale looks like in Reskilling at Scale: The Corporate Training Imperative.

 By the time a high performer hands in their notice, the salary was rarely the real issue.
-The decision has usually been made for a while.
+The decision has usually been made for a while, and the signals were there long before anyone acted on them.

 Key Takeaways

-Salary ranks sixth in most research on why employees leave.
-Culture, leadership, and recognition consistently rank higher.
-High performers are the least likely to complain before they leave.
-By the time they hand in their notice, the decision has usually been made for a while.
-Recognition works best when it is specific and consistent, not reserved for annual reviews.
-Career development is not optional for top talent.
-It is a retention strategy.
-The best thing you can do for your high performers is make sure their manager is someone worth staying for.
+Salary ranks sixth in most research on why employees leave, culture, leadership, and recognition consistently rank higher.
+High performers are the least likely to complain before they leave, by the time they hand in their notice, the decision has usually been made for a while.
+Recognition works best when it is specific and consistent, not reserved for annual reviews, employees who receive sufficient recognition are 9 times more likely to be engaged.
+Career development clarity is a retention strategy, 82% of HR leaders cite lack of progression clarity as their top retention challenge.
+The manager is the deciding factor for high performer retention, organizations that invest in developing strong managers retain significantly more of their best people.

 Struggling to retain your best people?
 Future Manager World helps organisations build talent strategies that keep top performers engaged and committed.
 Explore our services or contact us.